 About Terri DeCenzo

-A graduate of St. Joseph Hospital School of Nursing and Towson University, she has spent most of her nursing career practicing in critical care.
+A graduate of St. Joseph Hospital School of Nursing and Towson University, she spent most of her career practicing in critical care.

-The DeCenzos have four children: Mark, Meredith, Gabriella and Natalie.
+The DeCenzos have four children: Mark (his wife Jen), Meredith, Gabriella and Natalie.